Kostas-F/youtube-to-rss/README.md

 <p align="left">

 1. Download the script to a directory you have permissions to write to. (eg Desktop or Downloads should work)
-2. Run the script by running the command <br> `python3 youtube-to-rss.py` in your terminal.
+2. Run the script by running the command <br> `python3 youtubeToRSS.py` in your terminal.
 You need to have [python3 installed](https://realpython.com/installing-python/).
 3. Point the script to a .csv file with the youtube channels you want to track via RSS by following the instrucitons.
 4. Import the resulting .opml file to the RSS reader of your choice.

+(The gif uses the old scipt name.)

 </p>

 <br>